 Opening time: 6 AM – 1 AM (the next day)

-Ca Can has been a famous brand in Saigon for many decades.
+Ca Can has been famous in Saigon for many decades.
 The Ca Can brand has been well-known since it first appeared in the 1970s when Mr. Ca Can and his wife were civil servants before opening this store.
-Mrs. Ca Can was good at cooking and Mr. Ca Can was good at external communication, so their store attracted many people at that time.
-However, Mr. Ca Can’s family then emigrated to Canada.
-Until the 1990s, they came back to Saigon and re-opened the Ca Can brand again.

 Hu tieu Ca Can

-Except for Hu Tieu, you can also enjoy Banh Bao (steamed buns) Ca Can.
+Besides Hu Tieu, you can also enjoy Banh Bao (steamed buns) Ca Can.
 They offer various kinds of filling for the steamed buns.
-The guests can choose ground meat, boiled quail eggs, salted duck eggs, or char siu (a kind of barbecued pork).
+The guests can choose ground meat, boiled quail eggs, salted duck eggs, or char siu (a type of barbecued pork).

 Address: 213 – 215 Nguyen Tri Phuong, Ward 9, District 5 (at the intersection of Nguyen Tri Phuong and Hung Vuong Street)